Sunday, May 31, 2026

 Perish — dying, decaying, or coming to an end

-When we trust and obey God, it often looks and feels like death when in reality it is the path to life.
+But when we trust and obey God, it often looks and feels like death (i.e. the above list) when in reality it is the path to life.

 "For the sake of Christ, then, I am content with weaknesses, insults, hardships, persecutions, and calamities.
 For when I am weak, then I am strong." - 2 Cor 12:10

-The fact that we bristle so much at God's commandments reveals and exposes how much we distrust him and are in rebellion to Him.
-When we trust and love God, we gladly embrace His direction (commandments) not avoid them.
+The fact that we bristle so much at God's commandments reveals and exposes how much we distrust him and are in rebellion against Him.
+When we trust and love God, we gladly embrace His direction (commandments), not avoid them.

 "For this is the love of God, that we keep his commandments.
 And his commandments are not burdensome." - 1 John 5:3

-It is our rebellion Christ came and bore the consequences of, with all it's harm and destruction we see all around us.
-When we trust the work that Christ did on our behalf we are no longer in Adam, who rebelled, but in Christ who obeyed.
+It is our rebellion that Christ came and bore the consequences of, with all its harm and destruction we see all around us.
+When we trust the work that Christ did on our behalf, we are no longer in Adam, who rebelled, but in Christ, who obeyed.

 ______________________________